pnggroup/libpng/scripts/README.txt

  pngwin.dfn        =>  Used to maintain pngwin.def
  SCOPTIONS.ppc     =>  Used with smakefile.ppc

  checksym.awk       =>  Used for maintaining pnglibconf.h
  def.dfn            =>  Used for maintaining pnglibconf.h
  options.awk        =>  Used for maintaining pnglibconf.h
  pnglibconf.dfa     =>  Used for maintaining pnglibconf.h
  pnglibconf.mak     =>  Used for maintaining pnglibconf.h
  sym.dfn            =>  Used for symbol versioning
  symbols.def        =>  Used for symbol versioning
  symbols.dfn        =>  Used for symbol versioning
  vers.dfn           =>  Used for symbol versioning

+ libtool.m4        =>  Used by autoconf tools
+ ltoptions.m4      =>  Used by autoconf tools
+ ltsugar.m4        =>  Used by autoconf tools
+ ltversion.m4      =>  Used by autoconf tools
+ lt~obsolete.m4    =>  Used by autoconf tools

+ intprefix.dfn     =>  Used by autoconf tools
+ macro.lst         =>  Used by autoconf tools
+ prefix.dfn        =>  Used by autoconf tools

 Further information can be found in comments in the individual makefiles.